The Boogeyman (wrestler): SmackDown! (2005–2007)

 As SummerSlam approached, The Boogeyman began appearing in TV spots to promote the event.
 Vignettes also began airing advertising his return to SmackDown!.
 On September 20, WWE.com reported that Wright had been released from the company, however, on October 6, WWE.com announced that Wright had re-signed with the company and would be sent to be trained at Booker T and Stevie Ray's wrestling school in Houston, Texas.
 Wright returned on the October 27 episode of SmackDown!, attacking and spitting worms into the faces of The Miz and Kristal Marshall.
 During the feud he again terrorized and stalked his opponents, and eventually ended The Miz's undefeated streak at the Armageddon pay-per-view on December 17.

 Wright then feuded with Finlay, who ended The Boogeyman's undefeated streak when Hornswoggle interfered.
-On the February 2 edition of SmackDown! during a match against Chris Benoit for the WWE United States Championship, Boogeyman abducted Hornswoggle, distracting Finlay and giving Benoit a chance to win the match with a roll-up.
+On the February 2 edition of SmackDown! during a match against Chris Benoit for the WWE United States Championship, The Boogeyman abducted Hornswoggle, distracting Finlay and giving Benoit a chance to win the match with a roll-up.
 On the February 16 edition of SmackDown!
 The Boogeyman appeared with a little person of his own, Little Boogeyman, who was portrayed by an actor named Chris Hollyfield.
 His purpose was to counteract Hornswoggle, who was proving a problem in one-on-one matches with Finlay.
-The Boogeyman and the Little Boogeyman lost to Finlay and Hornswoggle in a mixed tag team match at No Way Out.
+The Boogeyman and Little Boogeyman lost to Finlay and Hornswoggle in a mixed tag team match at No Way Out.
 The team lost a rematch the following week on SmackDown!; Little Boogeyman was pinned by Finlay, after Wright had chased away Hornswoggle.

 On OVW's 400th anniversary show, The Boogeyman made an appearance, losing to Ryan Wilson in a tables match.
 The Boogeyman returned to in ring action when teamed with Kane during his feud with William Regal and Dave Taylor.
 This also marked the return of Little Boogeyman.
-The feud would be short lived as Boogeyman and Little Boogeyman would then start another feud with Finlay and Hornswoggle.
-Boogeyman and Little Boogeyman were defeated in a mixed tag match by Finlay and Hornswoggle at Saturday Night's Main Event XXXIV on June 2.
+The feud would be short lived as The Boogeyman and Little Boogeyman would then start another feud with Finlay and Hornswoggle.
+The Boogeyman and Little Boogeyman were defeated in a mixed tag team match by Finlay and Hornswoggle at Saturday Night's Main Event XXXIV on June 2.

 The Boogeyman ended his tenure on SmackDown! with a loss to Mark Henry in a squash match, as part of Henry's new "Path of Destruction" gimmick.
 After that match, Mark Henry then beat up Little Boogeyman who was at ringside, and Henry gave him a body splash, (kayfabe) severely injuring him.